wuchalejs/wuchale/README.md

 # 📜`wuchale`🪶

-**`wuchale`** is a compile-time internationalization (i18n) toolkit that requires zero code changes.
+**`wuchale`** (pronounced "wuh-cha-lay") is a compile-time internationalization (i18n) toolkit that requires zero code changes.
 Write your components naturally, and `wuchale` automatically extracts and replaces translatable strings at build time.

 - **✨ No extra syntax!** - Your normal code is enough
 - **📦 Tiny catalogs to bundle** - Text catalogs are just arrays, no keys necessary, like Protobuf